jay86cn/ayin-lessmixins/README.en.md

 ## Usage

-This mixin library, which can be used in any project, can be introduced globally, or separately
+This mixin library, which can be used in any project

+Install from the NPM server

+`npm i ayin-lessmixins --save`

+Then introduce it globally or separately by doing the following

 **Global introduction in vue.config.js**